BartRoels/FomeZ.github.io/aboutme.md

 ---

 My name is Bart Roels.
-I am a Partner Technology Strategist, with the focus on Infrastructure at Microsoft.
+I am a Partner Technology Strategist at Microsoft Belgium.
 I am focusing on Microsoft technologies, especially cloud solutions based on Microsoft Azure, Azure Stack, ARM, Terraform, AKS, ...

 I live in Belgium togheter with my wife Katrien and my son Joren.
 I am also a plus dad for Maren and Yentl.